-- 52. The NPPF sets out that inappropriate development in areas at risk of flooding should be avoided by directing development away from areas at highest risk.
-The PPG Note Flood Risk and Coastal Change sets out which types of developments are inappropriate within different flood zones based on their vulnerability.
+54. The NPPF sets out that inappropriate development in areas at risk of all sources of flooding should be avoided by directing development away from areas at highest risk.
+The PPG Note Flood Risk and Coastal Change sets out which types of developments are inappropriate within different fluvial flood zones based on their vulnerability.
 All development except for water compatible development or essential infrastructure which has passed the exception test is inappropriate in zone 3b (functional floodplain).
-As such, any site entirely within flood zone 3b will be excluded from the assessment. - 53.
-For sites partially within zone 3b, only the area of the site outside of zone 3b will be assessed, subject to the flood zone constraints as set out in the 'Constraints Affecting Suitability' section of this SLAA. - 54.
-For traveller accommodation, flood zone 3a would be considered an absolute constraint due to the highly vulnerable nature of such accommodation.
+As such, any site entirely within flood zone 3b will be excluded from the assessment.